kriskowal/gtor/presentation/README.md

 # Epilogue: Compelling Animations

 This brings us to our exciting conclusion.
-The following animated gifs are recordings of browser-based demos orchestrated from a prototype implementation of asynchronous iterators in the [GToR][] repository.
+The following animations are recordings of browser-based demos orchestrated from a prototype implementation of asynchronous iterators in the [GToR][] repository.